rewtnull/gentoo-sources-compilation-helper/README.md

 	makeconf

-	    make kernel configutation option This could be "oldconfig", "xconfig", "menuconfig" and so on.
+	    make kernel configuration option This could be "oldconfig", "xconfig", "menuconfig" and so on.
 	    See https://wiki.gentoo.org/wiki/Kernel/Configuration
 	    for more information.